 I’ve even compiled loads of concrete examples from real bloggers, so you’ll love this!

 If you’re thinking about blog names, you’re probably just getting started on your blogging journey.
-My step-by-step Blog Starter Workshop is exactly what you need to sign up for to start your blog in the right direction:
+My step-by-step Blog Starter Article Series is exactly what you need to sign up for to start your blog in the right direction:

 1. Use Your Own Name